-the adoption of digital payment and economic activities in a district at the same time.
+Overall, these findings establish our baseline results: digital payment in a district is related to the next period's economic outcomes.
+A key question is whether these effects are causal in nature or do they simply reflect the endogenous nature of their relationship?
+Our baseline empirical model is less susceptible to endogeneity concerns that arise from unobserved shocks that affect both the adoption of digital payment and economic activities in a district at the same time since we use the lagged value of digital payment as the explanatory variable.
 The key threat to our identification come from the possibility of a forward looking expectation of growth and the adoption of digital payments.
-Since a majority of digital payments occur at a retail level and are geared towards consumption items, we expect the anticipation effect to be small.
 In order to establish a more concrete causal link between the variables, we use two complementary identification strategies, one exploits the difference in the timing of UPI participation by banks, and the other exploits within-district-year variation in outcomes across households.
 These empirical designs complement each other and they provide some novel insights into the underlying economic mechanism as well.

-5.2 Identification using differential timing of UPI participation

-In two waves of nationalization in years 1969 and 1980, all the large private sector banks of the country were nationalized by the government of India.
-Soon after the first wave of nationalization, the government launched a system of "lead banks" in the country based on the recommendation of Gadgil committee formed by the Reserve Bank of India.14 Under this system, one of the government owned banks (also called the PSU Banks, PSBs, or nationalized banks) was designated as the lead bank for each district.
+5.2 Identification using differential timing of UPI participation system, one of the government owned banks (also called the PSU Banks, PSBs, or nationalized banks) was designated as the lead bank for each district.
 The lead bank had the primary responsibility for expanding access to banking and credit to underserved communities in the district.
 While there have been several tweaks to the roles and responsibilities of the lead banks since its inception, the basic structure remains intact.
 Every district in the country has a lead bank responsible for carrying out several government-led credit and banking schemes, and expanding access to banking services in general.
 Due to a long history of this system in the country, lead banks still have significant presence in their districts in terms of branch network and customer base, especially in the rural and semi-urban areas.